-On January 18, 2019, the DPU approved new distribution rates for BGC.
-The distribution rate increase is based on an ROE of 9.70% and 54.00% equity ratio.
-The new tariffs provide for the implementation of an RDM and pension expense tracker and also provide that BGC will not file to change base distribution rates to become effective before November 1, 2021.
-BGC expects to file an application to amend its distribution rates in its first half of 2022.
-We cannot predict the outcome of this proceeding.
+On October 27, 2022, the DPU approved new distribution rates for BGC.
+The distribution rate increase is based on an ROE of 9.70% and 54.00% common equity ratio.
+New rates went into effect January 1, 2023.

 On June 15, 2016, the NYPSC approved NYSEG's and RG&E's 2016 Joint Proposal for a three-year rate plan for electric and gas service which balanced the varied interests of the signatory parties including but not limited to maintaining the companies' credit quality and mitigating the rate impacts to customers.
 The 2016 Joint Proposal reflected many customer benefits including: acceleration of the companies' natural gas leak prone main replacement programs and increased funding for electric vegetation management to provide continued safe and reliable service.
 The delivery rate increases for the last year of the 2016 Joint Proposal can be summarized as follows: